dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

   <details>
     <summary> January 21th, 2023 </summary>
     Complete Digital Draft #1.
 Some features where changed along the way.
 These include:

-    - Addition of a tab in the navigation section, under the profile, called "Go To..."; when hovered, displays a drop down menu that contains links of important websites
+   - Addition of a tab in the navigation section, under the profile, called "Go To..."when hovered, displays a drop down menu that contains links of important websites
    * Modification of the "Important Dates" icon to change from colors to icons, add a setting option where user can customize
    + Added a new widget called "Online Synchronous" which contains an online class, its meeting date and link
-    * Added a settings option for Tools where users can customize.
+   - Added a settings option for Tools where users can customize
    * Added a "Back to Top" tab between main screen and footer where user can click and it will go to the top

   </details>